Roti Paung Terengganu

 • Here’s a confession: I used to be a breadmaking snob.
 For some reason, I used to believe that the best bread dough must be kneaded by hand.
 Using the electric mixer was acceptable and saves me a lot of time, but somehow I still held the belief that my hand-kneaded dough had better texture.
 Today I used the dough program on my breadmaker and got perfect, beautiful bread dough with zero fuss and a lot less cleanup required.

 • For bigger batches I use my stand mixer.
-There’s always a risk of overkneading when using a mixer, so I’d start at the lowest speed until the dough comes together, then increase the speed a notch for about 8 to 10 minutes, then stop and pull at the dough.
-If it stretches (ideally so that it stretches thin enough to be transclucent without tearing – this is called the windowpane test) then the dough is ready.
-Else keep kneading at 30-second or 1-minute increments then repeating the test.
+There’s always a risk of overkneading when using a mixer, so I’d start at the lowest speed until the dough comes together.
+Increase the speed a notch, until the dough starts pulling away from the sides of the bowl, up to 15 minutes.
+Then, stop and pull at the dough.
+If it stretches without tearing (ideally thin enough to be transclucent), then the dough is ready.
+Otherwise, keep kneading at 30-second or 1-minute increments then repeating the test.
+This is called the windowpane test.

 Roti Paung